 Within Aritic, you can create your lead capturing form using exclusive features like Aritic form builder.
 In addition, you can customize various design elements as you need to build powerful pop-up forms.

 For example, use custom field options if you are looking to create a stripe of various fields to build a form.
-Not only this, you can save or upload them as templates to effortlessly embed forms on your landing page or anywhere on a web page to power up capturing leads for your business.
+Not only this, but you can also save or upload them as templates to effortlessly embed forms on your landing page or anywhere on a web page to power up capturing leads for your business.

 7 Ways to Use Pop-up Forms to Amp Your Conversions